 Of course the identification of indirect evidence is inevitably going to be easier in some situations than others.
 For instance, adult evidence is a common indirect source for decisions that consider children, but other sources may exist as well.
 Decision-makers would therefore often need to judge 'how far we should go' to identify indirect evidence.
 To date, he only work that has specifically developed systematic review strategies to identify indirect evidence was conducted by Hawkins et al., 2009 and only considered the identification of evidence on indirectly related interventions.
-Further research could try to develop similar strategies in order to systematise the process of identifying indirect evidence on other PICOS levels.
+Further research could try to develop similar strategies in order to systematise the process of identifying indirect evidence would reveal to succe the process of identifying indirect evidence would the process.